MEd Psychology of Education

 |Unit level||FHEQ level 7 – master's degree or fourth year of an integrated master's degree|

 This unit covers a rage of themes in individual differences from psychology, including the relationships between individual differences and social/educational inclusion/exclusion.
 Relevant considerations for education will be aligned with key topics and themes and broadly include considerations in labelling, mental health, trait and state approaches to motivation, emotion and personality.
 Together the unit will achieve a nuanced understanding depicting how classrooms are diverse environments relating to the pupils that inhabit them and individual differences must be recognised for effective education provision and learning.

 - provide coverage of the BPS syllabus core area of Individual Differences and the advanced option of Educational Psychology.

 - To develop knowledge of the contribution of psychology to understanding and developing effective provision for children and young people as learners.

 On successful completion of this unit students will be able to:

-- Introduction to Cognition and Education
+- Introduction to individual differences and considerations in Education.